 Suddenly the sport’s focus is on two Brits –- 1st and 2nd in the world rankings -– battling it out to finish top of Europe’s money list.
 In years gone by, that sort of headline-grabber would have played out in the United States.

 But this isn’t about a switch in golf’s geographical power base; it’s about a generational change.
 And the disappearance of Tiger’s fear factor despite his first tournament victory for more than two years.
-Read the rest of this entry »
+FULL POST

 1929.
 According to the Spanish football almanacs, that was the year the first league clash between Real Madrid and Barcelona took place.